POMDPPlanners.planners.mcts_planners package

 POMDPPlanners.planners.mcts_planners.pft_dpw module

-PFT-DPW (Progressive Function Transfer with Double Progressive Widening) Algorithm.
+PFT-DPW (Particle Filter Tree with Double Progressive Widening) Algorithm.

 This module implements PFT-DPW, a Monte Carlo Tree Search algorithm for continuous action spaces in POMDPs.
 The algorithm uses progressive widening to gradually expand the action and observation spaces during tree search, enabling effective planning in problems with continuous or large discrete action spaces.